The term chemotherapy is used to describe cancer-killing drugs. Chemotherapy may be used to:

 - Have problems with thinking and memory ("chemo brain")

 Side effects of chemotherapy depend on many things, including the type of cancer and which drugs are being used.
-Each patient reacts differently to these drugs.
+Each person reacts differently to these drugs.
 Some newer chemotherapy drugs that better target cancer cells may cause fewer or different side effects.

 - Being careful with pets and other animals to avoid catching infections from them